-HOW TO GET THEREFrom the I-80 & US 395 interchange, drive approximately 1 mile west on I-80 to Exit 13 North Virginia Street.
+From the I-580 & US 395 interchange, drive approximately 1 mile west on I-580 to Exit 13 North Virginia Street.
 Turn right (north) on North Virginia Street and proceed 1 mile to the stoplight at North Sierra Street.
-Make a very sharp left onto North Sierra Street and drive 0.3 mile south to the entrance to Rancho San Rafael.
-Turn right into the park, and enter the first parking lot.
+To get to the Arboretum make a very sharp left onto North Sierra Street and drive 0.3 mile south to the entrance to Rancho San Rafael.
+Turn right into the park and enter the first parking lot.

-POPULAR BIRDING ROUTE From the parking lot, walk northwest to the Ranch House and the path to its left (restrooms), which leads to the arboretum.
+Arboretum & Herman's Pond: From the Arboretum parking lot, walk northwest to the Ranch House and the path to its left (restrooms), which leads to the arboretum.
 Explore the trails in this main section of the arboretum and park.
 Bird the riparian area on the east side of the park, where a small wooden bridge leads to the higher sections of the arboretum.
 Continue west on this path to Herman's Pond.
-Beyond the pond, the path continues through open meadowland and passes through the McCarran Tunnel under North McCarran Boulevard.
-This path provides access to the south end of the Rancho San Rafael Nature Trail.
-(Side Trip A) Return to North Virginia Street southbound to access I-80.
+Here you can continue past the pond or turn left back into the Arboretum.
+Just beyond the pond is an area of restored wetlands where Sora and Virginia Rails can be found.
+The path continues through open meadowland and the McCarran Tunnel under North McCarran Boulevard, eventually connecting with the south end of the Rancho San Rafael Nature Trail.

-OPTIONAL SIDE TRIPS Side Trip A San Rafael Nature Trail: This established, easy to moderate 1-mile interpretive loop trail lies within Rancho San Rafael Regional Park north of the main section.
+San Rafael Nature Trail: This established, easy to moderate 1-mile interpretive loop trail lies within Rancho San Rafael Regional Park north of the main section.
 Long-eared and Great-horned Owls and accipiters are often found along this trail.
-To access the trailhead by vehicle, backtrack through the park entrance to the stoplight.
+To access the trailhead by vehicle, backtrack through the park entrance to the stoplight on North Virginia Street.
 Turn left (north) on North Virginia Street.
 Drive 0.4 mile, through the McCarran Boulevard intersection, and turn left into the entrance to the Reno Sports Complex.
 The signed trailhead is located at the northwest corner of the ballfield parking lot.